sebastianquek/whatsapp-contact-bot/README.md

 # WhatsApp Contact Bot

-Simple Telegram bot that start a WhatsApp chat with people not in your contacts.
+Simple Telegram bot that allows you to start a WhatsApp chat with people not in your contacts.
 Responds with a link that can be opened in WhatsApp.

-You can find a deployed version here http://t.me/WhatsAppContactBot
+You can find a deployed bot here http://t.me/WhatsAppContactBot

 ## Why?